DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-10-school-preparing-to-use-an-approved-training-provider-fip.md

 See my next steps so that i can prepare my cohort to start training

-**As an induction tutor i need to** view my programme choice and instructions on how i can change that programme
+**As an induction tutor i need to** view my programme choice and instructions on how i can change that programme if needed

 **As an induction tutor i need to** view instructions on how to sign up with a training provider and which providers i can contact

 **As an induction tutor i need to** see which training provider i am signed up with and report any incorrect sign ups that i receive

+**As an induction tutor i need to** know what information i need to collect from my participants, so i can prepare for onboarding them

 ## Business goals